 Let me briefly describe custom fields to demonstrate how useful this tool is.

 Blog posts and regular pages are the two types of content that WordPress excels at handling.
-However, developers must spend several hours creating functional code to fix the issue if the task is more difficult.
+However, developers must spend several hours creating functional code to create something more complicated.

 Additionally, there is a chance that everything will “break” if you need to make changes to the page after it has been created, like adding a new product or changing the text that appears opposite the image.
-If any character is unintentionally deleted, it renders the entire website inoperable.
+If any character is unintentionally deleted in the code, it renders the entire website inoperable.

 You market tours to Europe, for instance.
 You can quickly display to site visitors the available locations, the price of a new Paris tour, and the number of available seats by using custom fields.

 Let’s now compare the two incredible plugins, ACF and JetEngine.
-Which one best fits your style?
+Which one suits you best?